Frank Pullen: Innovative Designs and Global Projects

 Pullen moved on to housing estates, building over one hundred major developments.
 At Iona Close in Catford stands a type of Pullen's apartments that were purpose-built for Lewisham Council.
 In his later buildings, Pullen often employed the services of the architect and Le Corbusier admirer Joyce Lowman.
-Pullen gained a reputation as a builder of innovative houses and luxury apartments, and examples of these buildings can be found at Florida Court in Bromley, with three blocks in a low-density, five-acre landscaped plot.
+Early examples Escote Court, Shortlands and Hurst Court Beckenham Pullen gained a reputation as a builder of innovative houses and luxury apartments, and examples of these buildings can be found at Florida Court in Bromley, with three blocks in a low-density, five-acre landscaped plot.
 At Beulah Hill Pullen built Tropicana, a groundbreaking block of flats to Lowmans design, climbing up Spurgeon Road with balconies having a grand view over southwest London.
 Seychelle Court and Montreux Court in Beckenham continued his theme of building courts with exotic names.
 Pullen also built the Parklands apartments (with roof gardens overlooking Kelsey Park), Parkwood court, Ingleside Close, Highgrove Court and Gatcombe Court again in Beckenham, the last three being the innovative "catslide" roof design, again by Joyce Lowman.